JuniorDesign2311/JIA2311-TheRedline/README.md

 This was an issue because users are allowed to go back to change their email address, phone number, etc. and thus not allowing them to reuse their information previously chosen.
 * Fixed an error where typing in the "Confirm Password" field would automatically fill in the "Phone Number" field.
+* Fixed an error where "Confirm Password" would require a strong password